Kiriosx1/Python-Port-Scanner/README.md

 [+] Port 22 is open
 [-] Port 23 is closed
 ...
-pretty simple no need to stress
+pretty simple no need to stress/n